 Availability: United States (Trader Joe’s stores, and online Amazon.com)

 Comments: I had the pleasure of trying the Trader Joe’s RAW creamy almond butter on a trip to the US in 2010.
 It was then that I instantly realized what I had been missing up to this time where almond butter was concerned.
 The taste was incredible!
 A naturally sweet and delightful almond flavor, as well as scent was present.
 The texture has some tiny almond particles, and the consistency was much thicker than any almond butter I tried before.
 The color was lighter and non-uniform.
 All wonderful signs of a minimally processed product.
-While I would not recommend their roasted varieties, when you can enjoy the nutritional benefits of a raw product, I still would support this product over other similar ones in nature due to what the Trader Joe’s food products and philosophy stands for: The finest quality, natural ingredients, with NO artificial flavors, colors or preservatives; NO genetically modified ingredients; NO MSG; NO added Trans Fats.
+I do not recommend their roasted varieties, but do recommend their raw option, especially for anyone who cannot get one that is also organic or needs a lower price point.
+Trader Joe’s food products and philosophy stand for: The finest quality, natural ingredients, with NO artificial flavors, colors or preservatives; NO genetically modified ingredients; NO MSG; NO added Trans Fats.
 The bonus of this product is that it also comes in glass jars.

 To learn more visit: Trader Joe’s